During a tenancy

-A landlord is liable to pay for these utility charges:
+A rental provider is liable to pay these utility charges:

 - all charges for the supply or use of electricity, gas (except bottled gas) or oil when the premises is not separately metered;

 - all water supply and sewerage disposal charges when the water consumption is not separately metered;

 - water charges that are not related to consumption (e.g. the flat-rate service fee);

 - all charges for supplying sewerage and drainage services;

 - all charges relating to the pumping out and cleaning of sewage or septic tanks – unless this is needed due to damage caused by the renter;